bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsODE-PD.md

 ## Branch of periodic orbits with finite differences

 We compute the branch of periodic orbits from the Hopf bifurcation point.
-We first define a plotting function and record function which are used for all cases below:
+We first define a plotting function and a record function which are used for all cases below:

 ```@example TUTLURE
 # plotting function
 function plotPO(x, p; k...)
-	xtt = BK.getPeriodicOrbit(p.prob, x, @set par_lur.α = p.p)
+	xtt = BK.getPeriodicOrbit(p.prob, x, p.p)
 	plot!(xtt.t, xtt[1,:]; markersize = 2, k...)
 	plot!(xtt.t, xtt[2,:]; k...)
 	plot!(xtt.t, xtt[3,:]; legend = false, k...)